visualinteractivedata/visualinteractivedata.github.io/bach.md

 * [Engagement with Visaulization](projects/engagement.html)

 ## Short Bio
 Before joining the University of Edinburgh, Benjamin was a postdoc at Harvard University (Visual Computing Group), Monash University (Immersive Analytics Lab), Microsoft-Research, and a visiting scholar at the Brain Imaging Center at the University of Washington.
-Benjamin has received a TVCG Significant New Researcher (2021) and an Eurographics Young Researcher (2019) award.
-His PhD thesis on the visualization of dynamic network has received a VGTC Best Thesis honorable mention award (2014).
 Benjamin is an active member of the programme and organization committees of the primar venues for visualization (IEEE VIS) and human-computer interaction (ACM CHI).
 He is a co-founder of the Edinburgh Data Vis meetup with more than 1300 participants.

 ## [Publications (linked)](publications.html)